Fire Protection Engineer

 The information you submit will be kept confidential, except that (i) supervisors and managers may be informed regarding restrictions on the work or duties of disabled veterans, and regarding necessary accommodations; (ii) first aid and safety personnel may be informed, when and to the extent appropriate, if you have a condition that might require emergency treatment; and (iii) Government officials engaged in enforcing laws administered by the Office of Federal Contract Compliance Programs, or enforcing the Americans with Disabilities Act, may be informed.

-Because we do business with the government, we must reach out to, hire, and provide equal opportunity to qualified people with disabilities.1 To help us measure how well we are doing, we are asking you to tell us if you have a disability or if you ever had a disability.
+In our role as a government contractor, we are committed to reaching out to, hiring, and supporting qualified individuals with disabilities through equal employment opportunities.
+To help us measure how well we are doing, we are asking you to tell us if you have a disability or if you ever had a disability.
 Completing this form is voluntary, but we hope that you will choose to fill it out.
 If you are applying for a job, any answer you give will be kept private and will not be used against you in any way.
 If you already work for us, your answer will not be used against you in any way.
 Because a person may become disabled at any time, we are required to ask all of our employees to update their information every five years.
 You may voluntarily self-identify as having a disability on this form without fear of any punishment because you did not identify as having a disability earlier.

 You are considered to have a disability if you have a physical or mental impairment or medical condition that substantially limits a major life activity, or if you have a history or record of such an impairment or medical condition.